Skip Bayless Alleged Phil Simms Reportedly Offered a $1,000 Bounty During the Heat of the Giants-Cowboys Rivalry

 “I would have said something to Buddy, but he wouldn’t stand on the field long enough.
 He put his big fat rear end into the dressing room.”Jimmy Johnson

-Ryan said Johnson made excuses and that he resented the “fat” comment, adding that he thought he looked good.
+Ryan said Johnson made excuses and resented the “fat” comment, adding that he thought he looked good.

 The rivals met two weeks later at Veterans Stadium in Philadelphia.
-Fans threw objects, including snowballs and ice, onto the field and directed the items at everyone from Johnson to the officials and broadcasters.
+Fans threw objects, including snowballs and ice, onto the field, directing the items at everyone from Johnson to the officials and broadcasters.
 The highly-favored Eagles — who entered the game as 17-point favorites — used a 17-point third quarter to win 20-10.

 Bayless has a history of controversial accusations and comments

-Compared to some of Bayless’ more recent allegations and comments, his choice to write Simms reportedly offered a $1,000 bounty seems tame in retrospect.
+Compared to some of Bayless’ allegations and comments, his choice to write Simms reportedly offered a $1,000 bounty seems tame in retrospect.

 Bayless made insensitive comments about Dallas Cowboys quarterback Dak Prescott’s mental health in September 2020.
 He apologized the next day and said he has “great compassion for anyone suffering from clinical depression.”